pmcharrison/psynet-mirror/demos/create_and_rate/README.md

 # Create and Rate demos

-Here is a list of demos that show the create and rate paradigm in action:
+Here is a list of demos that show the Create and Rate paradigm in action:

 | Name          | Description                                                                                                                                                                                                          | Type of creation | Type of rating                                                             | Number of ratings per creation | Number of iterations | Role separation | Include previous iteration in rating | Allow revisit networks                                       |
 |---------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------|----------------------------------------------------------------------------|--------------------------------|----------------------|-----------------|--------------------------------------|--------------------------------------------------------------|